Persper/drepo-gitlab/doc/development/new_fe_guide/development/components.md

 ## Icons

-In light of our [use gitlab-svgs initiative][gitlab-svgs-initiative], all new icons should be added to the [gitlab-svgs project][gitlab-svgs-project].
-Once new icons are added to the gitlab-svgs project, please have the maintainer update the gitlab-svgs dependency on NPM and on gitlab-ce.
-The gitlab-ee repo will get updated from the automatic CE->EE merge.
+Icons should be added to the [gitlab-svgs project][gitlab-svgs-project].
+Once new icons are added, please have the maintainer update the gitlab-svgs dependency on NPM and on gitlab-ce.
+The gitlab-ee repo will be updated from the automatic CE->EE merge.

 ### Using icons in HAML

 We've built a helper method `sprite_icon(icon_name, size: nil, css_class: '')` to make it easier to reference the sprite icons in HAML.

 - **icon_name** should correspond to the SVG sprite name.
 If you are unsure of the name, you can filter for the icon names using the [GitLab SVG Previewer][svg-previewer]
 - **size (optional)** sets the size of the icon.
-Valid sizes include 16, 24, 32, 48 and 72.
-These values will be transformed into its matching CSS class.
-E.g. 16 will add a CSS class of `s16`.
+Valid sizes include 16, 24, 32, 48 and 72
 - **css_class (optional)** applies additional css classes to the icon.

 ```